Super Rugby Aotearoa: Blues take down Chiefs to continue winning streak

 Warren Gatland, on the other hand, has plenty to ponder after the Chiefs dropped their second straight match in this competition.

 One week after being upset by the Highlanders in Dunedin, the Chiefs were not much better here as they squandered several chances and endured continued set piece issues.
 Their lineout in particular is a major problem.
-A team stacked with attacking firepower failing to score a try will also cause Gatland concerns, as will a late concussion to All Blacks halfback Brad Weber which is likely to sideline him for at least next week.
+A team stacked with attacking firepower failing to score a try will also cause Gatland concerns, as will a late head knock to All Blacks halfback Brad Weber who is now likely to be sidelined next week.

 It may be relatively early days in this New Zealand only competition but with the Crusaders in Christchurch next on the agenda, it's already a long way back for the Chiefs.